Leadership Change Is Not the Risk. It Is What Leadership Change Reveals.

 Between 55% and 70% of PE-backed companies experience a CEO or founder transition during the hold period.
 Most firms absorb the cost of those transitions reactively.
 The firms that protect value treat transition readiness as portfolio infrastructure, not a portco-by-portco reaction.
+Succession Strength gives operating partners and fund heads a repeatable framework to surface transition risk across the portfolio before it extends the hold period, erodes value, or creates noise at exit.

 Who This Serves